-An attacker uses a TCP SYN packets as a means of purpose of host discovery.
-Typical RFC 793 behavior specifies that when a TCP port is open, a host must respond to an incoming SYN "synchronize" packet by completing stage two of the 'three-way handshake' by sending an SYN/ACK in response.
+An adversary uses TCP SYN packets as a means towards host discovery.
+Typical RFC 793 behavior specifies that when a TCP port is open, a host must respond to an incoming SYN "synchronize" packet by completing stage two of the 'three-way handshake' - by sending an SYN/ACK in response.
 When a port is closed, RFC 793 behavior is to respond with a RST "reset" packet.
 This behavior can be used to 'ping' a target to see if it is alive by sending a TCP SYN packet to a port and then looking for a RST or an ACK packet in response.
 Due to the different responses from open and closed ports, SYN packets can be used to determine the remote state of the port.
 A TCP SYN ping is also useful for discovering alive hosts protected by a stateful firewall.
 In cases where a specific firewall rule does not block access to a port, a SYN packet can pass through the firewall to the host and solicit a response from either an open or closed port.
-When a stateful firewall is present SYN pings are preferable to ACK pings, because a stateful firewall will typically drop all unsolicited ACK packets because they are not part of an existing or new connection.
+When a stateful firewall is present, SYN pings are preferable to ACK pings because a stateful firewall will typically drop all unsolicited ACK packets as they are not part of an existing or new connection.
 TCP SYN pings often fail when a stateless ACL or firewall is configured to blanket-filter incoming packets to a port.
 The firewall device will discard any SYN packets to a blocked port.
-An attacker will often alternate between SYN and ACK pings to discover if a host is alive.
-A TCP SYN ping has the following characteristics:
+Often, an adversary will alternate between SYN and ACK pings to discover if a host is alive.

 More information is available — Please select a different filter.

 Use of the Common Attack Pattern Enumeration and Classification dictionary and classification taxonomy, and the associated references from this website, are subject to the